What is the Towns Fund?

 The Towns Fund can’t tackle all the community’s needs; what else is happening in Goldthorpe?

-The Towns Fund £23.1m offer for Goldthorpe may seem like a lot of money, but it can only be spent on certain types of projects and can’t deliver everything that everyone wants.
+The Towns Fund £23.1m offer for Goldthorpe may seem like a lot of money, but it can only be spent on certain types of projects.
+It can’t deliver everything that everyone wants.
 Other groups and public bodies are working and investing in Goldthorpe to deliver a variety of improvements and services; here are a few examples:

 Big Local Goldthorpe and Bolton upon Dearne